Week beginning 27th September

 If you are wondering how you can provide general support for your child at home, our advice is to hear them read as often as possible: discussing the pictures in the text; predicting what might happen next and recalling events from the story.

 We also have an excellent link to some high quality texts that you may want to consider when choosing children’s books to read or buy!

 By the end of Year 1, children are expected to:

-These are excellent skills to start practising at home now, although we stress that they will be covered over the course of the school year.
+These are excellent skills to be practising at home, although we stress that they will be covered over the course of the school year.